umilic16/musichub/README.md

             ]
         }

 The spacy files will contain the same examples but in a format that the spacy library can use to train the model.
 To speed up the training process you can generate a file that contains the labels in the data.
 This helps speed up the training process, since spaCy won’t have to preprocess the data to extract the labels.
-This can be done by running the following spaCy CLI command [learn more](https://spacy.io/api/cli#init-labels):
+This can be done by running the following spaCy CLI command ([learn more](https://spacy.io/api/cli#init-labels)):
 ```bash
 python -m spacy init labels config_path output_path
 ```